eellak/mlmmj-archivist/README.md

 ## Usage

 `mlmmj-archivist` is designed to run from cron in predefined intervals.
-Since it creates archives recursively it can be used with frequent intervals in busy hosts with many mailing list messages.
+Since it creates archives incrementally it can be used with frequent intervals in busy hosts with many mailing list messages.

 An example crontab entry for running `mlmmj-archivist` hourly: